Turkey Country Summary

 Sanctions

-Turkey, as a UN member, must adhere to sanctions imposed by the UN Security Council to maintain international peace and security.
-Since 1966, the Security Council has established 31 sanctions regimes, which include economic sanctions and targeted measures like arms embargoes and travel bans.
-Currently, there are 15 ongoing sanctions regimes focusing on political conflicts, nuclear non-proliferation, and counter-terrorism, with a Consolidated List of individuals and entities subject to these measures.
+Turkey, as a UN member, must adhere to sanctions imposed by the UN Security Council, which are designed to maintain international peace and security.
+Since 1966, the Security Council has established 31 sanctions regimes, with 15 currently active, focusing on political conflict resolution, nuclear non-proliferation, and counter-terrorism.
+The UN emphasizes that sanctions should be part of a broader strategy, often supporting peaceful transitions rather than being purely punitive.

 ---|---|